techsoft3d/KinematicsToolkit/README.md

 /* Specify a target axis for the above specified fixed axis*/ joint2.setFixedAxisTarget(new Communicator.Point3(0,0,-1));

-/* Rotate first joint by 45 degrees */
+/* Rotate first joint to 45 degrees from default position*/ joint1.set(45);
-joint1.set(45);

 /* Update Joint Hierachy.
 Needs to be called when any joint value has changed*/